docsign/cascon2018/README.md

 ## Current status

 Step-by-step network setup instructions available.
 I suggest you to try those steps first in order to know the network is running.

 Chaincode available (docsign.js) in cascon2018/chaincode folder.
 The chaincode can be installed & instantiated to the docsign chain.
 But I didn't test all the functionalities.

 Please start from testing the chaincode (node.js).

 Let me know if you have any question!
 Thanks!

+## File structure
+cascon2018 - main repo

+backup_oldfiles, saved, saved2 - not useful, don't need to touch

+sample, fabric-sample - samples from fabric, can be used as reference. fabric-sample is up-to-date

+base, chaincode, configtx.yaml, crypto-config.yaml, docker-compose-cli.yaml - useful files
+docker-compose-cli.yaml is the entry point for starting the network base, configtx.yaml, crypto-config.yaml define the structure of the network chaincode contains the developed chaincode

 ## Set Up Network & Network Architecture